STEPS IN THE NOMINATION PROCESS – CAMPUS REPRESENTATIVE

 STEP 5: Complete the Campus Rep Form

-You must complete the Campus Representative Form and submit it using your Dashboard.
-In this document, you must verify the nominee’s eligibility, academic status and, for the 2022 competition, provide a narrative statement.
+You must complete the Campus Representative questions that verify the nominee’s eligibility and academic status and submit it using your Dashboard.
+For the 2024 Goldwater competition, you may also provide an optional narrative statement.
 Read more

-Your narrative statement should describe the impact of COVID-19 on your campus.
-Among other things, your statement should describe how COVID-19 affected your institution’s academic courses and the availability of undergraduate research opportunities.
-You might also: 1) describe the institution’s Goldwater Scholar selection process and possibly how COVID-19 affected your on-campus Goldwater competition this year, 2) provide a reason/explanation as to why the specific student was nominated, 3) explain why, despite an identifiable weakness, the student was nominated, 4) compare the student to other Goldwater Scholars the institution has nominated in the past (do not directly compare the students you are nominating for the 2022 Goldwater competition with one another), and 5) address issues raised in the letters of recommendation.
-Because of the added information requested in the narrative statement, the number of characters, including spaces, has been increased to 3000.
+Your narrative statement might describe, for example, the ongoing impact of COVID-19 on your campus.
+Among other things, your statement could describe how COVID-19 is affecting your institution’s academic courses and the availability of undergraduate research opportunities.
+You might also: 1) describe the institution’s Goldwater Scholar selection process and possibly how COVID-19 affected your on-campus Goldwater competition this year, 2) provide a reason/explanation as to why the specific student was nominated, 3) explain why, despite an identifiable weakness, the student was nominated, 4) compare the student to other Goldwater Scholars the institution has nominated in the past (do not directly compare the students you are nominating for this Goldwater competition with one another), and 5) address issues raised in the letters of recommendation.
+Your narrative statement is limited to 2000 characters, including spaces.

 STEP 6: “Select” the Nomination Students Before the Deadline